 A Complete Guide to Annapurna Circuit Trek

 Most of the trekking trails in the Annapurna region fall inside the Annapurna Conservation Area.
-Thus, the trekkers from foreign countries are required an entry permit from the Annapurna Conservation Area Project (ACAP) and a Trekkers Information Management System (TIMS) card to trek around Annapurna Circuit.
+Thus, trekkers from foreign countries must have an Annapurna Conservation Area Project (ACAP) entry permit and a Trekkers Information Management System (TIMS) card to trek around the Annapurna Circuit.

 Annapurna Circuit Trek Permits and Fees: